ligato/docs/docs/user-guide/concepts.md

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

 The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
-If the prefix of the rest of the key is registered, the KV pair is sent to a watcher for processing such as re-programming the VPP data plane.
+Additionally, if the prefix for the rest of the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing such as the VPP data plane.

 There is quite a bit of flexibility in this architecture.

 - single KV data store can support multiple vpp-agent groups using the microservice label.
 - vpp-agent can receive config data from multiple sources (e.g. KV data store, GRPC, etc.).
-A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
+An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single source" appearance to the vpp-agent configuration plugins.

 It should be noted that the vpp-agent _does not require_ a KV data store.
-Configuration data can be provided via GRPC, potentially REST, AgentCtl and CLI.
-That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state on CNFs.
+Configuration data can be provided using GRPC, potentially REST, AgentCtl and CLI.
+That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.

 ### Which KV Data Store can I Use?

 !!!
 Note
     Some of the items below are technically speaking KV data stores.
 Some are databases.
-To avoid acronym bloat, this section will continue to use the `KV data store` as a single term for both.
+To avoid acronym overlap and bloat, this section will continue to use the `KV data store` as a uniform term for both.

 The vpp-agent provides connectors to different KV data stores (see the list below).
 All are built on a common abstraction (called [kvdbsync][kvdbsync]).
 The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.